ceph/ceph/doc/dev/cephfs-mirroring.rst

 --------

-For a given snapshot pair in a directory, `cephfs-mirror` daemon will rely on readdir diff to identify changes in a directory tree.
+For a given snapshot pair in a directory, `cephfs-mirror` daemon will rely on `CephFS Snapdiff Feature` to identify changes in a directory tree.
 The diffs are applied to directory in the remote file system thereby only synchronizing files that have changed between two snapshots.

-This feature is tracked here: https://tracker.ceph.com/issues/47034.

 Currently, snapshot data is synchronized by bulk copying to the remote filesystem.